 In February, domestic prices saw a negligible dip on the back of weakened supply.
 In March, domestic prices fell marginally on improved stainless-steel supply in the market.
 In April, domestic prices fell on the back of improved supply.
-In May, prices fell owing to weaker demand amidst the second wave of Covid-19.
+In May, prices fell owing to weaker demand amidst the second wave of Covid 19.
 In June, prices remained unaffected.
 In July, a decrease in China's steel supply resulted in a rise in prices.
-In August, prices continued to soar due to supply-related inflationary pressures.
+In August, prices continued to soar due to supply -related inflationary pressures.
 In September, the continued cuts in China's steel production - caused by energy consumption requirements - meant that prices were pushed even further up.
 In October, prices continued to soar as steel mills hiked prices on the back of rising power costs, despite a weakening of demand owing to the same.
 In November prices fell owing to a weakening of demand, as the Chinese real estate sector remained depressed in the light of the government's policy stance on rebalancing and environmental protection.
 In December, prices fell slightly further on account of concerns over the Omicron variant.
 In January, prices continued to decrease amid oversupply and weak demand.
+In February, prices rose marginally due to missing volumes from Russia and Ukraine, coupled with rising production costs.